LiaScript/docs/README.md

               --{{2}}--
   You can either use values such as `on|off`, `true|false`, `disable|enable` to show or hide the solution button.
-  By default it is always `on`, but it is also possible to pass an integer value to reveal this button at a certein user trial.
+  By default it is always `on`, but it is also possible to pass an integer value to reveal this button at a certain user trial.
   In this case `0` is not interpreted as false, but that it should be immediately visible and `1` only after the first wrong trial.

   ``` markdown